nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 Below is a list of some parameters which, though automatically set during installation, may later need to be changed when the application is reconfigured.

+**NB!** Due to a known issue in the installation package, please perform the following action after completing your MISP2 installation:

+* Open the file `/var/lib/tomcat8/webapps/misp2/WEB-INF/classes/config.cfg`
+* Uncomment the line `mobileID.rest.trustStore.path =
+  MOBILE_ID_TRUST_STORE_PATH` by removing the `#` symbol from the beginning of the line (the value can remain as is)

 After the configuration file is changed, tomcat must always be restarted using the command: